Penal system of Japan: Administration

 The Correctional Bureau of the Ministry of Justice administers the adult prison system as well as the juvenile correctional system and three women's guidance homes (to rehabilitate sex workers).
 The ministry's Rehabilitation Bureau operates the probation and parole systems.
 Prison personnel are trained at an institute in Tokyo and in branch training institutes in each of the eight regional correctional headquarters under the Correctional Bureau.
 Professional probation officers study at the Legal Training and Research Institute of the Ministry.
 The prison guards in Japan do not carry firearms but can activate an alarm where specialized armed guards will come.
 There can be as low as one prison guard supervising 40 inmates while they are working.

 Prison population

 In 1990, Japan's prison population stood at somewhat less than 47,000; nearly 7,000 were in short-term detention centers, and the remaining 40,000 were in prisons.
 Approximately 46% were repeat offenders.
 Japanese recidivism was attributed mainly to the discretionary powers of police, prosecutors, and courts and to the tendency to seek alternative sentences for first offenders.

 By 2001, the overall prison population rose to 61,242 or 48 prisoners per 100,000.
-By of the end of 2009, the prison population had yet again risen to 75,250, or 59 prisoners per 100,000.
+By the end of 2009, the prison population had yet again risen to 75,250, or 59 prisoners per 100,000.
 One reason for the rise is a large increase in the number of elderly being convicted of crimes, with loneliness being cited as a major factor.
-In 2016, there were 18,462 male prison inmates and 2,005 female prison inmates.